This time of year, the blueberry bushes at Merry Hill Farm are loaded with fruit.

-It also is feasible for people like Al and Karen Tuttle, owners of Merry Hill Farm.
-The Tuttles do not have much land _ about 11 acres _ but are willing to work hard.
+It is also feasible for people like Al and Karen Tuttle, the owners of Merry Hill Farms.
+The Tuttles do not have much land _ about 11 acres _ but they are willing to work hard.
 Merry Hill Farm, Al Tuttle said, "is our grand experiment."

 That probably will change, said Karen Tuttle, 41.
 The farm is now reaching the stage where one of them, probably Karen, will quit work to devote more time to farming.

 "We really need to take the next big leap forward," she said.